haskell/ghcide/README.md

 ## Hacking on ghcide

-To build and work on `ghcide` itself, you can use Stack or cabal, e.g., running `cabal test` will execute the test suite.
+To build and work on `ghcide` itself, you should use cabal, e.g., running `cabal test` will execute the test suite.
+You can use `stack test` too, but note that some tests will fail, and none of the maintainers are currently using `stack`.

 If you are using Windows, you should disable the `auto.crlf` setting and configure your editor to use LF line endings, directly or making it use the existing `.editor-config`.